 2. Safety and Security Needs

-- The need for protection and stability fall under this level.
+- The need for protection and stability falls under this level.

 - Example: shelter, a peaceful community, an environment free from toxic and hazardous chemicals, clothing, a job, means for transportation

-- Becomes an essential need if a person’s survival is at stake
+- It becomes an essential need if a person’s survival is at stake.

 - Its emergence pertains to the environment the person is moving at or moving into; Take the scenario of a patient who has paralysis.
 There’s the risk for embolism, bedsore, and falls – all of which account for safety and security needs.
 But if pulmonary embolism happens and the patient goes into cardiac arrest, physiologic needs arise since it puts a threat to survival.